Updated March 16, 2023

 Diffie Hellman Key Exchange Algorithm for Key Generation

-The algorithm is based on Elliptic Curve Cryptography which is a method of doing public-key cryptography based on the algebra structure of elliptic curves over finite fields.
-The DH also uses the trapdoor function just like many other ways to do public-key cryptography.
-The simple idea of understanding to the DH Algorithm is the following
+The algorithm is based on Elliptic Curve Cryptography, a method of doing public-key cryptography based on the algebra structure of elliptic curves over finite fields.
+The DH also uses the trapdoor function, just like many other ways to do public-key cryptography.
+The simple idea of understanding to the DH Algorithm is the following.

 4. step 2.
 Then, this result is sent to the second party.